Dupuytren's contracture natural treatment by Ray Sahelian, M.D.

-The progressive condition, caused by a growth of collagen nodules in the palm and fingers, afflicts as many as 6 percent of whites, most of them older, male and often from northern Europe.
-As the collagen thickens, it can pull a finger into a bent position.
+This progressive condition, caused by the growth of collagen nodules in the palm and fingers, afflicts as many as 6 percent of whites, most of them older, male, and often from northern Europe.
+As the collagen thickens, it can pull a finger into a bent position limiting movement and dexterity.

 Natural treatment